Atlas-OS/docs/docs/getting-started/installation.md

 ### :material-harddisk-plus: Creating a temporary partition

-!!! info
+!!! warning
-	This is only for the case that you have **nothing** to put the Atlas files on, which won't be wiped by reinstalling Windows.
+	This is only for the case that you have **no other drives except from the `C:` drive** to put the Atlas files on.

-	If you have already done the [Preparing Atlas](/getting-started/installation/#preparing-atlas) steps, skip to [Reinstalling Windows](/getting-started/installation/#reinstalling-windows).
+	If you have already done the [Preparing Atlas](/getting-started/installation/#preparing-atlas) steps as you have another drive, skip to [Reinstalling Windows](/getting-started/installation/#reinstalling-windows).

 !!! tip
 	If you run into any issues with Disk Management, you can alternatively use [Macroit Partition Expert Free Edition](https://macrorit.com/partition-magic-manager/free-edition.html).